matzoliv/matzoliv.github.io/posts/2021-01-20/index.md

 done <&0
 ```

-Each worker reads a line from their standard input, run a command
-giving this line as a parameter, and loops until the end of the input.
+Each worker reads a line, give it as parameter to the command, and loops until the end of the input.

 ```
 spawn_worker() {